Europe beware! Ashley's Sports Direct is spoiling for a fight

 That could spell bad news for the big sporting goods chains there, such as France's Decathlon.

-"Sports Direct is incredibly focussed on the European story," Trevor Green, head of UK institutional funds at Aviva Investors, the company's sixth-biggest shareholder, told Reuters.
+"Sports Direct is incredibly focused on the European story," Trevor Green, head of UK institutional funds at Aviva Investors, the company's sixth-biggest shareholder, told Reuters.

 Ashley's unconventional style -- he's usually dressed in jeans and a white shirt and makes clear his reluctance to explain his decisions -- has unsurprisingly attracted critics: Not least in 2007, when Sports Direct shares floated at 300 pence apiece, netting Ashley around 900 million pounds, only to plunge to 31 pence less than two years later.

-The stock has since bounced back to more than double its debut price, however, far outperforming the UK benchmark FTSE-100 index .FTSE, and helping to win over many doubters.
+The stock has since bounced back to more than double its debut price, however, far outperforming the UK benchmark FTSE-100 index, and helping to win over many doubters.

 "In terms of retail, he's got control of that sector in his own way, in his own style ... and clearly proven that he's done a very good job of it," Topshop owner Philip Green, Ashley's equally abrasive entrepreneurial friend, told Reuters.